 |12 x 18||11 3/4 x 17 3/4||16 x 22, 18 x 24, 20 x 26|

 |13 x 19||12 3/4 x 18 3/4||18 x 24|

 |16 x 20||15 3/4 x 19 3/4||20 x 24|

-Because art prints are reproductions of original work, the print sizes — like photography prints — are generally similar.
-If you are buying art prints from countries other than the United States, you may encounter print sizes you’re not familiar with: A2, A3, A4, and so on.
+Because art prints are reproductions of original work, the print sizes (like photography prints) are generally similar.
+If you’re buying art prints from countries other than the United States, you may encounter unfamiliar sizing like A2, A3, A4 and so on.

-These sizes are part of the A series in the ISO 216 standard, which is used extensively around the world.
-The measurements are listed, along with its conversion to imperial units and corresponding Frame Destination artwork and frame size.
+These print sizes are part of the A series in the ISO 216 standard, which is used extensively around the world.
+The measurements are listed below, along with conversion to imperial units and corresponding Frame Destination artwork and frame size.

-There are no standard US frame sizes that exactly match these ISO 216 paper sizes, so a custom frame is the best way to get a perfect fit.
-However, there are also “close enough” standard sizes that may work with your artwork; note that some sizes may still be hard to find or too large for the type of art.
+There are no standard U.S. frame sizes that exactly match these ISO 216 paper sizes, so custom picture frames are the best way to get a perfect fit.
+However, there are also “close enough” standard sizes that may work with your artwork.
+Note that some sizes may still be hard to find or too large for the type of art you’re displaying.